merbanan/rtl_433/docs/BUILDING.md

 Ubutu:

-* As for Debian but it might be necessary to add additionally the following line, if when compiling you have a message about the missing TLS connection support
+* As for Debian but it might be necessary to add additionally the following line, if when compiling you have a message about the missing OpenSSL support (Could NOT find OpenSSL, try to set the path to OpenSSL root folder in the system variable OPENSSL_ROOT_DIR (missing: OPENSSL_CRYPTO_LIBRARY OPENSSL_INCLUDE_DIR) -- OpenSSL development files not found, TLS won't be possible.)

 ````
 sudo apt install libssl-dev